Norms in motivic homotopy theory: Introduction

 lifts uniquely to the $\infty$-category of symmetric monoidal $\infty$-categories.
 Such a ``presheaf of $\infty$-categories with finite étale transfers'' can therefore be viewed as a presheaf of symmetric monoidal $\infty$-categories, where the symmetric monoidal structures are enhanced with norm functors along finite étale maps.
 In addition to the case of stable motivic homotopy theory $\SH(S)$, we will construct norm functors for several other theories, such as: \begin{itemize} \item Morel and Voevodsky's unstable motivic homotopy theory $\H(S)$ and its pointed version $\H_\pt(S)$; \item Voevodsky's theory of motives $\DM(S)$ and some of its variants; \item Robalo's theory of noncommutative motives $\SH_\nc(S)$ and some of its variants. \end{itemize} In the case of $\H(S)$ and $\H_\pt(S)$, we even have well-behaved norm functors $f_\otimes$ for all finite locally free morphisms $f$, but in the other cases we do not know how to construct norm functors in this generality.

 It is worth noting here that any étale sheaf of symmetric monoidal $\infty$-categories on the category of schemes \emph{extends uniquely} to a functor

-This is because finite étale maps are fold maps locally in the étale topology, and so one may use descent and the symmetric monoidal structure to define norm functors $f_\otimes$.
+This is because finite étale maps are fold maps (i.e., of the form $S^{\sqcup n}\to S$) locally in the étale topology, and so one may use descent and the symmetric monoidal structure to define norm functors $f_\otimes$.
 For example, the étale version of stable motivic homotopy theory $\SH_\et(S)$, the theory of rational motives $\DM(S,\Q)$, and the theory of $\ell$-adic sheaves automatically acquire norm functors in this way.
 All the examples mentioned above are crucially \emph{not} étale sheaves, which is why the construction of norm functors is nontrivial and interesting.